It's important to prepare your business for the holiday season, so you can make the most of the increase in holiday spending.

 With Black Friday and Cyber Monday already behind us, there’s no doubt that we’re into the holiday shopping season, full swing.
-Consumers will most likely be continuing their spending sprees up until the New Year and there are a few steps your business can take to make the most of this season of holiday spending.
+Consumers will most likely be continuing their spending sprees up until the New Year and there are a few steps you can take to get your business ready for the holiday season and to make the most of holiday spending.

 Make Sure Customers Know Your Refund, Exchange, and Return PoliciesWith consumers making more purchases than usual – and more purchases for other people who may be less than thrilled with their gifts – you are likely to see an increase in the number of refunds, exchanges, or returns that customers are asking for.
 Whether someone is returning a gift, swapping a size, or changing their mind, it’s important to have your policies clearly communicated on your website and in-store so customers understand what the policies allow.
 If you’ve decided to extend or change any of your return policies for the holiday season, make sure it’s clear what the changes are and when the new cut off date is if it has been extended from your usual time frame.
 Setting clear customer expectations at the time of purchase can help you avoid having upset customers later on and avoid any unnecessary customer disputes.

 Share Your Shipping Policies and Shipping DeadlinesHaving clear shipping policies is another way to help avoid unneeded customer frustration if an item doesn’t arrive as quickly as the customer was hoping.
 Depending on the shipping method you use, you may also want to add disclaimers or notices to your website as last-minute shoppers get closer to the cut off date for guaranteed holiday deliveries.
 If a customer is confident that their purchase will arrive in time, they are less likely to request a refund or get impatient as they wait for their important deliveries.